iiasa/ece-docs/scenario-databases.rst

 * A model name including a *version number*, preferably using `semantic versioning <https://semver.org>`_
-* | A list of region names as they should appear in the processed scenario data,
+* A list or mapping of region names as they will be submitted (uploaded) to an IIASA database instance by the modeling team, and how the region names should appear in the processed scenario data
-  | i.e., after processing when submitting (uploading) to an IIASA database instance
 * A model mapping to perform region aggregation from *native_regions* to *common_regions* and renaming of model native regions (optional)